-Additionally, where currency hedging is employed, the cost should be included in any assumption on the overall return.
+Additionally, where currency hedging is employed, the implicit cost/profit of hedging arising from the difference in interest rate differentials between currency zones should be included in any assumption on the overall return.

 Irish Price inflation

 The Consumer Price Index (CPI) is the most commonly used measure of inflation in Ireland while the Harmonized Index of Consumer Prices (HICP) is the measure of price changes calculated by each Member State of the European Union.
 Both indices are calculated from the same basic price data and use the same methodology in compiling and aggregating the indices.
 The HICP differs from the CPI in its coverage of goods and services and the treatment of insurance.
 The most significant difference is the exclusion of mortgage interest from the HICP due to the fact that owner-occupied housing is not within its scope.